Problematy/goodmap/docs/http-api.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 What *this* instance accepts for a new point: the fields of its location model (minus the
+server-assigned ``uuid`` — ``position`` is required and client-supplied, same as
-server-managed ``uuid`` and ``position``), the allowed values per category, the reportable
+``/api/suggest-new-point``), the allowed values per category, the reportable issue types,
-issue types, and the photo limits.
-Since the accepted fields are configured per deployment,
+and the photo limits.
+Since the accepted fields are configured per deployment, this is how
-this is how a client discovers them rather than assuming — it is the same schema the
+a client discovers them rather than assuming — it is the same schema the built-in suggest
-built-in suggest form is generated from.
+form is generated from.

 Other read endpoints
 ~~~~~~~~~~~~~~~~~~~~